-Based on the collected data we perform a risk assessment at the beginning of each start-up ESG analysis.
-The risk assessment is implemented by a weight system.
-We have identified 29 ESG KPIs that we want to track.
-Each KPI is assigned a weight that will define which focus areas and KPIs will be managed first as they have the highest priority.
+Based on the collected data we perform a risk assessment at the beginning of each start-up ESG readiness analysis.
+The risk assessment is performed by investment managers that use Inven internal weight system.
+The weight system combines results from the data collected through Worldfavor platform and information gathered during interviews with start-up representatives

+We track 29 ESG KPIs.
+Each KPI is assigned a weight that defines which focus areas and KPIs will be managed first as they have the highest priority.

-The weights of the KPIs are also determined by several key broad risk areas that influence the significance of the examined ESG KPIs.
+The weights of the KPIs are also determined by several key broad risk areas that influence the significance of the examined ESG KPIs (size of the company, presence in developing countries, existence of an ESG policy).
 After assessing the broad risk areas, we perform a review of the selected 29 ESG KPIs and assign them scores based on our perception how well are these KPIs managed in the start-up.
 The result is an ESG evaluation conclusion that we work with in the subsequent portfolio management.

-Both the risk assessment broad areas and ESG KPIs with are listed in Appendix 3 of this document.
+Both the risk assessment broad areas and ESG KPIs with are listed in Appendix 2 of this document.

 The ESG evaluation is integrated in our investment approach as a portfolio management tool.
 Unmanaged potential risks (red flags) uncovered by the ESG evaluation will not exclude potential investments but will point out areas that have to be worked on with increased focus.
+The results of our ESG risk assessment are presented to our investment committee in Deal qualifying memorandum and are considered during the investment decision making process.